fCOI: Frequently Asked Questions

 What should I consider when determining what to disclose?

-You must report your and your family's relationships with organizations outside of Lehigh, including but not limited to relationships with private or public companies, foundations, non-profit organizations, industry or trade groups, and international educational or research institutions with which you have a financial relationship, if these relationships are related to your Lehigh University research and the relationships meet the definition of a Significant Financial Interest.
+You must report your and your Immediate Family's relationships with organizations outside of Lehigh, including but not limited to relationships with private or public companies, foundations, non-profit organizations, industry or trade groups, and international educational or research institutions with which you have a financial relationship, if these relationships are related to your Lehigh University research and the relationships meet the definition of a Significant Financial Interest.

 Significant Financial Interests (SFIs) include things such as sources of income from outside the university, ownership interests in publicly traded and private companies, income from intellectual property other than through the university, positions of responsibility in entities outside the university, and certain travel reimbursements.
 The policy and the COI glossary provide full definitions of SFIs, including dollar thresholds, as well as specific items that do not require disclosure.